 Looking for a throw-together, cold-weather, vegan comfort food that’s affordable, easy, and NOT pasta?
-Here’s my Meatless Lentil Chili recipe that goes from stove-to-table in under an hour…and is mostly hands-free, just like my Southwest Vegan Tortilla Soup.
+Here’s my Going Meatless Lentil Chili recipe that goes from stove-to-table in under an hour…and is mostly hands-free, just like my Southwest Vegan Tortilla Soup.

 This recipe requires such a small amount of prep and enough passive cooking, you could make it on demand in one hour…without a slow-cooker.